Good Time (Owl City and Carly Rae Jepsen song)

-Background, writing and release
+Background and production

-On June 14, 2012, Adam Young announced that he would be collaborating with Carly Rae Jepsen on a new song, claiming that it would be released on June 26, 2012.
-On June 20, 2012, he released the single "Good Time" via his SoundCloud account.
-The song was released on iTunes on June 26, 2012.
-"Good Time" was written by Matt Thiessen, Brian Lee, and Young himself.
-On August 23, 2012, the song became available in the United Kingdom before the official single release as a digital download on iTunes from Owl City's album The Midsummer Station.
-An acoustic version of the song was released in 2013 on Owl City's The Midsummer Station - Acoustic EP.
+On June 14, 2012, Adam Young announced that he would be collaborating with Carly Rae Jepsen on a new song, projecting that it would be released on June 26, 2012.
+On June 20, Young pre-released the single "Good Time" via his SoundCloud account.
+On June 26, the song was officially released on iTunes.
+In 2013, an acoustic version of the song was released on Owl City's The Midsummer Station - Acoustic EP.